Innovative biotechnology leader developing transformative new drugs

 Program Overview – A Novel Mechanism of Action

-Nyrada’s lead candidate for its Brain Injury Program, NYR-BI03, is a Transient Receptor Potential Canonical (TRPC) ion channel blocker with a novel mechanism of action designed to provide neuroprotection for stroke and traumatic brain injury (TBI) patients.
+Nyrada’s lead candidate for its Brain Injury Program, Xolatryp, is a Transient Receptor Potential Canonical (TRPC) ion channel blocker with a novel mechanism of action designed to provide neuroprotection for stroke and traumatic brain injury (TBI) patients.

 Preclinical Stroke Study

+In early 2024, Nyrada commenced a preclinical study on Xolatryp to assess its effectiveness in preventing secondary brain injury after a stroke.
+The company announced on 28 February 2024 that the study demonstrated significant neuroprotection, with Xolatryp reducing secondary brain injury in the penumbra region by an average of 42% (p = 0.0213).
 The study, conducted in collaboration with UNSW Sydney, used a photothrombotic stroke model in test animals.
-Treatment with NYR-BI03 began 30 minutes post-injury and continued via intravenous infusion for 72 hours.
+Treatment with Xolatryp began 30 minutes post-injury and continued via intravenous infusion for 72 hours.
 MRI analysis confirmed the drug’s efficacy, with no adverse effects observed.
-Currently, no FDA-approved treatments exist for secondary brain injury, highlighting NYR-BI03’s promising potential.
+Currently, no FDA-approved treatments exist for secondary brain injury, highlighting Xolatryp’s promising potential.

 Good Laboratory Practice (GLP) Studies

-Walter Reed Traumatic Brain Injury (TBI) Study
+Preclinical Walter Reed TBI Study

 Neuroprotection Market Landscape Presents Significant First-Mover Advantage